dusk-network/docs-public/src/content/docs/operator/troubleshooting.md

 ```

 #### Serialization error
-First, wait for your node no be fully synced.
+First, wait for your node to be fully synced.
 If the node is running fine, use the following command for further details:
 ```bash
 rusk-wallet --log-level debug
 ```